anonymous3141/anonymous3141.github.io/_posts/2023-1-12-Recurrent-Neural-Networks.md

 	(2) predicted by prior iterations of the RNN at inference (test) time For instance:
 - A RNN is learning to execute an algorithm.
 The output of the $i-1$th step is then operated on by the RNN in the $i$th step (see neural algorithmic reasoning: the only difference there is that the problem scenarios are first encoded into high dimensional space and the recurrent 'processor' operates in that space)
 - A RNN is converting a sequence of embeddings into a sentence (this happens in the encode-decode architecture of the language translation).
-The previous predicted word is fed alongside the current embedding position as well as previous hidden state to predict the next word (see https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html) in the sentence
+The previous predicted word is fed alongside the current embedding position as well as previous hidden state to predict the next word (see [this pytorch tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html))  in the sentence

 The idea of teacher forcing is that we may substitute the part of the input which is generated by the RNN with the 'true' input: the 'true' input is given, the RNN is ran once on it and we can immediately provide feedback on this single step of the RNN by decoding the output and comparing with the target.
 For an example, if teacher forcing is used, it is often used for all steps of the example.